budoor99/ics344-cybersecurity-project-group01/Phase3/defense_notes.md

 ---

 ## 📸 Screenshot
-- configure_jail.local.png
-This screenshot shows the jail.local file on Metasploitable3 where    Fail2Ban is configured to protect the SSH service.
+- **configure_jail.local.png**: This screenshot shows the jail.local file on Metasploitable3 where Fail2Ban is configured to protect the SSH service.

-- Attack_Failure.png
-Captures the brute-force attack attempt using Metasploit.
-After three failed login combinations, further access was denied and connection attempts were refused
+- **Attack_Failure.png**: Captures the brute-force attack attempt using Metasploit.
+After three failed login combinations, further access was denied and connection attempts were refused.

-- Banned_List_Before.png
-Shows the initial state of Fail2Ban before applying the defense.
+- **Banned_List_Before.png**: Shows the initial state of Fail2Ban before applying the defense.

-- Banned_List_After.png
-Displays the updated Fail2Ban status after the attack.
+- **Banned_List_After.png**: Displays the updated Fail2Ban status after the attack.
 The attacker's IP (172.28.128.10) is now listed as banned, proving that the tool actively blocked the intrusion after detecting repeated failures.